gilicohen12/24s-project-boilerplate/README.md

 1. Build the images with `docker compose build`
 1. Start the containers with `docker compose up`.
 To run in detached mode, run `docker compose up -d`.

+# How to set up DataGrip and run Appsmith
+1. Create new MySQL Data Source in DataGrip
+1. Name it, set up with localhost 3200, user: root and password: <'your_root_password'>
+1. Paste and run code from muchmasterpro.sql
+1. Create new query console, paste and run code from generated_data.sql

+1. With docker running, run localhost:8080 in a browser to run the app!